wasp-lang/wasp/web/docs/deploying.md

 - `my-wasp-app-server`
 - `my-wasp-app-db`

-:::caution
+:::tip Unique Name
 Your app name must be unique across all of Fly or deployment will fail.
 Additionally, please do not CTRL-C or exit your terminal as these commands run.
 :::

-:::note
+:::caution A Note on Free Tiers 💳
-Fly has  [free allowances](https://fly.io/docs/about/pricing/#free-allowances) for up to 3 VMs.
-If you already have some apps deployed on their free Hobby Plan, you will need to add your credit card info before proceeding.
+Fly has [free allowances](https://fly.io/docs/about/pricing/#plans) for up to 3 VMs (so deploying a Wasp app to a fresh account is free), but all plans require you to add your credit card info before proceeding.
+If you don't, the deploy will fail!

+To do so, go to your [account's billing page](https://fly.io/dashboard/personal/billing).
 :::

 The list of available Fly regions can be found [here](https://fly.io/docs/reference/regions/).
 You can also run `wasp deploy fly cmd platform regions --context server`.